image to EY Poland article - 5 Measures to Improve Cybersecurity in the Maritime Sector

 Cybersecurity in the maritime sector requires building a comprehensive strategy comprising protection of specialized IT/OT systems, following the good practices included in industry standards, ensuring risk awareness among employees and adequate access control.

 As digitalization progresses, the number of cyber threats is also increasing.
 This is evident in every industry, but the situation in the maritime sector is specific.
 Not only IT and OT systems, but also unique environments in ports and onboard of vessels need to be protected.
 An attack against this industry may also be much more extensive and costly.
 It can trigger a chain response and reach a very large number of actors, both onshore and onboard, causing huge losses.
-An example of such an attack is the 2017 NotPetya malware attack targeting shipping giant Maersk.
+For example, the losses incurred in 2017 by the shipping giant Maersk as a result of an attack using NotPetya malware were valued at $300 million.

 Incidents related to navigation and control systems may, for example, force the closure of a strategic waterway, which entails colossal problems.
 In order to realize the consequences of such an event, it is worth citing the history of the Suez Canal blockade in 2021.
 Although it was caused by weather conditions and not by criminal activities, it shows the scale of the costs that such an event may entail.
 At the time of the blockade, approximately 10% of total world trade flowed through that waterway.
 The blockade impacted 100 vessels transporting products for the IKEA chain and 80 vessels transporting tea and coffee, which resulted in raising commodity prices across Europe.
 The frequency of attacks in the maritime industry is constantly increasing and the threats they pose should be taken as seriously as those related to physical safety and protection of lives.
 It is, therefore, a matter of necessity and urgency to develop an effective security strategy in the sector.
 A number of good practices related to building cyberprotection can be identified, but five of them should be noted.